Sanjay-coder-debug/Learn_Complete_Git/README.md

 Git Some Other Commands
 -----------------------
                - git pull
+                           - git pull on the other hand does that AND brings (copy) those changes from the remote repository.

 	      - git fetch
+	              - git fetch is the command that tells your local git to retrieve the latest meta-data info from the original                                                  (yet doesn’t do any file transferring.
+It’s more like just checking to see if there are any changes available).
 	      - git merge